upperstream/playlist-manager/README.md

 In order to perform installation, `make` and `install` are required.

+## Uninstall

+Execute `make PREFIX=... uninstall` to uninstall the Playlist Manager.
+Assigning PREFIX value specifies the location where to uninstall from.
+Default value is `/usr/local`.

 ## Limitations

 * This tool does not support direct access to MTP device at this moment.